mukeshnaiduu/Fyndr.AI/MERGE_REPORT.md

 ## Conclusion

-The merge of all four HireHub AI repositories has been successfully completed.
+The merge of all four Fyndr.AI repositories has been successfully completed.
 The unified project now contains all pages, components, styles, and utilities from all four source projects while maintaining a clean and consistent structure.
 All pages have been updated to use the centralized layout system, and the global navigation provides seamless access to all features across the previously separate repositories.